Gallorrojo/n4m3s/README.md

 # n4m3s

-Retrieves the common name and alternate names of a certificate published on a server
+Retrieves the common name and alternative names of a certificate published on a server

 ## Requirements